gke/UAVXArm/wiki/UAVXBLHeli.md

 Connect your multicopter as you would for UAVXGUI but do NOT launch UAVXGUI.
 Instead launch the BLHeliSuite application.

 Power up UAVX which should first display a Blue LED accompanied by beeps from the ESCs.
 This then followed by a Green LED for 5 seconds.
-During thses 5 seconds it will listen for connect messages from BLHeli and so you need to hit the connect button within those 5 seconds.
+During these 5 seconds it will listen for connect messages from BLHeli and so you need to hit the connect button within those 5 seconds.

 Consult the BLHeliSuite documentation (which you should have done already) and proceed as it instructs.